wp-plugins/jabber-feed/readme.txt

   with a big payload (typically any article I would write in my public diary :p), though I heard it should be improved a lot in the coming ejabberd version.

+- In order not to connect several times unecessarily to the XMPP server, the plugin will be able to connect once for several close publications (comments, posts, deletions, etc.).
+For ensuring unicity of connections, it will use either the PHP semaphores API if PHP has been compiled with --enable-sysvsem, or will fall back to some unreliable system (but still ok in most case, and not too heavy).
+Yet the PHP semaphores are prefered.

 = 0.5 =